greggersaurus/OpenSteamController/Firmware/README.md

 1. Dig into infinite pulse on haptic bug
     1. There was a bug where Note was pointing to bogus data that resulted in a interrupt that never seemed to end
         1. Need bounds check on how interrupt variables are setup to stop this from happening???
-1. Make all functions have usage
+1. Make sure all functions have usage
 1. Get controller to act as PowerA wired
-    1. Clean up naming in changes...
+    1. Clean up (i.e. naming changes...)
 1. Add details on different firmware build types (i.e. intentions and commands/control layouts)
 1. Add details for each specific firwmare build type to this README
 1. Check clean build works (i.e. from fresh clone)